ananitz/website/src/work/deutsches-museum.md

   New planning of five existing exhibitions in the Deutsches Museum, Munich, together with coworkers and project managers from neo.studo Berlin.

+  Work description:\

+  \

+  Preliminary design for upcoming exhibitions at Deutsches Museum, Munich.\

+  \

+  (Schifffahrt - Historische Luftfahrt – Natur der Naturwissenschaft)\

+  \

+  Emphasis Planning for KM1 and STS including first draft submission.\

+  \

+  The work included Technical drawing of the floor plans as well as detailed 2D and 3D drawing of the exhibited objects.
+The new exhibition is inatially planned to be inaugurated in 2025.
+Due to the pandemic, the date is likely to be postponed.
 date: 2021-06-01T13:55:40.377Z
 links:
   - link: https://www.deutsches-museum.de/en/exhibitions/overview/